Please read our guidelines before contacting or submitting to us. A PDF of our guidelines can be found below.

 - For poetry, we’d like to see it as you intend it to look on the page.
 If your poetry has special shaping, we’re okay with a PDF.

-- For comics and art, please send jpeg image files.
+- For comics, please send jpeg image files.
 If we accept a piece we will ask for a higher quality version, but a compressed file is fine for the submission phase.
-We accept files up to 10MB.

 Do I need to write a cover letter?